Here’s a good video overview of Climb vs Conventional Milling (Down vs Up Milling):

 First thing to note is terminology.
 Some will say “Climb Milling vs Conventional Milling” while others say “Down Milling vs Up Milling”.
 They’re one and the same cutting process:

 The difference between Conventional Milling and Climb Milling is all about the relationship between the tool and the workpiece.

-Climb milling is when the direction of cut and rotation of the cutter combine to try to “suck” the mill up over (hence it’s called “climb” milling) or away from the work.
+Climb milling is when the direction of cut and the way the cutting tool rotates combine to try to “suck” the mill up over (hence it’s called “climb” milling) or away from the work.
 It produces the best surface finish.
-Here is a diagram showing climb versus conventional milling for a number of orientations:
+Here is a diagram showing climb milling versus conventional milling for a number of orientations:

 Arrows show workpiece motion, not spindle motion!

 Keep in mind that for this illustration, it is the workpiece that moves, not the spindle.
 On some machines, like a gantry router, the spindle moves, so the labels would reverse.
 I keep it straight by thinking of the spindle as a pinch roller that can either help move the workpiece in the direction it was already going (climb milling), or that might fight that movement (standard or conventional milling).

 Try the experiment on your mill of cutting both ways and you’ll see that climb milling is a lot smoother and produces a better surface finish (most of the time, there are times when conventional milling gives a better finish, see below) than conventional milling.
 Note that depending on which way you are milling, you will need to make sure your workpiece is supported well in that direction.

 Advantages and Disadvantages of Up Milling and Down Milling (Conventional Milling vs Climb Milling)